 What to do if your L1 visa is denied

-If you, like many others, have your L1 visa denied, the first step will be to understand why your visa was refused.
-What does the refusal state are the grounds, and are thse valid?
+If your L1 visa application is denied, the first step will be to understand why your visa was refused.
+What does the refusal state are the grounds, and are these valid?
 Was there an error in your application?
 Has USCIS made a factual error in its adjudication?

 To challenge the decision to refuse your application, you would either appeal directly with the Administrative Appeals Office (AAO) or alternatively through a US District Court.